KhronosGroup/SYCL_Reference/source/iface/host_accessor.rst

   * - ``not const-qualified``
     - ``access_mode::read_write``

-The table present an implicit conversion from the read-write specialization.
+There is also an implicit conversion from the ``read-write host_accessor`` type to any of the ``read-only host accessors``, provided that all other template parameters are the same.

 ===================
 Common member types